Shopify Sitemap guide

 Below, you can see the example of how a Shopify store child sitemap for product pages looks like.

-Child sitemaps include metadata about specific pages, for example, their last update, or image metadata.
+Child sitemaps help search engines like Google discover your website’s content without relying on your site’s architecture.
+They also include metadata about specific pages, like their last update or image metadata.

 Here’s a short explanation of different elements in a Shopify child sitemap: